Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Related Work and Further Background

-\section{Related work and further background}
+\section{Related Work and Further Background}

-In this section we present related work and further background on ordinal data analysis, statistical depth functions and $k$-relative neighborhood graphs.
+In this section we present related work and further background on ordinal data analysis, statistical depth functions, and the $k$-relative neighborhood graph.
 In a first reading, the reader may skip this part and go to the experimental Section \ref{section_experiments} immediately.

-\subsection{Machine learning in a setting of ordinal distance information}
+\subsection{Machine Learning in a Setting of Ordinal Distance Information}

+We have mentioned in Section \ref{section_introduction} that ordinal data can be distinguished with respect to the kind of ordinal relationships that it consists of and that ordinal embedding is a general approach to machine learning in a setting of ordinal distance information.
+Here we discuss these two topics in more detail.

-\subsubsection{Different types of ordinal data}
+\subsubsection{Different Types of Ordinal Data}